codeclou/docker-atlassian-confluence-data-center/versions/7.0.1/README.md

-Use the [Jira Data Center Health Check Tools](https://confluence.atlassian.com/enterprise/jira-data-center-health-check-tools-644580752.html) to check the Health of each cluster node. `System`  → `Troubleshooting and support Tools` → `Instance Health` tab
+Use the [Jira Data Center Health Check Tools](https://confluence.atlassian.com/enterprise/jira-data-center-health-check-tools-644580752.html) to check the Health of each cluster node. `System`  → `Troubleshooting and support Tools` → `Instance Health` tab.
+When using the 3 hour timebomb license, the license warning can be ignored.

 <p align="center"><img src="https://codeclou.github.io/docker-atlassian-confluence-data-center/SEVEN_ZERO_ONE/c9.png" width="90%"/></p>